julez-dev/chatuino/README.md

 ## Introduction

-Chatuino aims to be a feature rich and portable Twitch Chat Client for your terminal.
+Chatuino is a feature rich and portable Twitch Chat Client for your terminal.

 The name and idea to create a Twitch Chat Client and many features are inspired by [Chatterino](https://github.com/Chatterino/chatterino2) and [twitch-tui](https://github.com/Xithrius/twitch-tui).